stangri/stangri.github.io/index.md

 ---
 layout: default
-title: "Hi, I'm Stan Grishin"
+title: "Home"
 ---

+## Hi, I'm Stan Grishin

 I'm the developer and maintainer of multiple OpenWrt packages focused on privacy, performance, and automation.